 - Guaranteed insurability riders, allowing you to increase coverage later without additional underwriting (no medical exam)

 We chose Guardian as the best for building savings because of the whole life option, which makes you eligible for dividends, offers coverage up to age 121 with level premiums, and has guaranteed cash values and the option to participate in the stock market with the additional rider.
-Guardian also provides a 2.5% interest guarantee and the ability to insure your spouse and children on the same policy.
+Guardian also provides a 2.5% interest guarantee on universal life policies.

-State Farm was established in 1929 and offers over 100 different insurance products.
+State Farm was established in 1922 and offers over 100 different insurance products.
 The company has a top rating for financial strength by AM Best of A++ (Superior).
 A review of State Farm’s customer satisfaction rankings and complaints registered with the NAIC revealed very low levels of complaints.
-State Farm has been among the top-scoring companies for customer satisfaction by J.D.
-Power for several years running.
+State Farm was rated No. 1 for customer satisfaction by J.D.
+Power in 2020.

 Some typical State Farm riders include:

 - A spouse and child rider (children can be covered up to $20,000 of coverage) that's convertible without a medical exam up to age 18 or 25